| Home Narrative Organisations Events Games People Graves Buildings Competitions Trophies Made in Yorkshire Miscellaneous Sheffield

 G. Sanford and Wilkinson, Mess Boss, Cockayne, Latham Greening, Short,

-Barlow, Ebert, Thorold, Cocking &c
+Barlow, Ebert, Thorold, Cocking &c The committee

 had engaged the services of the eminent continental player Herr